tjd1234/cmpt120fall2022/lectures/lecture20/lecture20notes.md

 ### String Slicing

-**String slicing** is a generalization of string indexing that lets you get an entire substring within a string, instead of just a single character.
+**String slicing** is a generalization of string indexing that lets you get an entire substring from within a string, instead of just a single character.
 For
 example:

 ```